almogelfassy/ocp-virtualization-workshop/03.storage/README.md

 We're going to use the already-deployed ODF based shared storage for the majority of the tasks.

 In the next few steps we're going to be creating a storage volume for a virtual machine that we'll create in a later lab section, and for this we'll pull in the contents of an existing disk image, so there's an operating system for our virtual machine to boot up.

-First, make sure you're in the default project:
+???????First, make sure you're in the default project:

 ```execute-1
 oc project default